aherlihy/linearfn/README.md

 ```

 ## FAQ
-1. Why don't we use `map`/graded applicative functors?
+1. Why don't we use `map`/graded applicative functors to wrap linear types?

 > Haskell doesn't have to worry about side effects.
 If we use a `map` function that exposes a term of the type
  wrapped in the linear type, for example `Int`, users could pass the term to an outside function that takes `Int`.